Multi-Instance App And Web Launcher

 Advanced launch configuration

-Pass command-line arguments, define environment variables, override HOME for non-sandboxed apps, and adjust advanced Info.plist values when you need exact per-shortcut behavior.
+Pass command-line arguments, define environment variables, set web app storage paths, override HOME for non-sandboxed apps, and adjust advanced Info.plist values when you need exact per-shortcut behavior.

 • Command shortcut mode